BU-IE-582/fall19-akinelden/docs/README.md

 # IE423 Fall 2019 - Progress Journal
 ### _Group 9_

 This is the IE423 Project site of the Group 9.
+The main topic of the project is **image processing**.

 **Group members:**